repsej/TheWayOfTheDodo/README.md

 - A crash is played when each of the four part starts (first is loud).

-- Playing (major) pentatonic notes over these simple power chords is very much how blues music works.
+- Playing (major) pentatonic notes over these simple power chords is very much how simple blues music works.
 I could also have used the minor pentatonic scale, but for this game I preferred the more happy sound of the major scale.

-## Old fart jokes and references
+## Jokes and References

-- The design of the dodo was inspired by the dodo from the wonderful classic dutch comic book "Douwe Dabbert" ("Gammelpot" in danish)
+- The design of the dodo was inspired by the dodo from the wonderful classic dutch comic book "Douwe Dabbert" ("Gammelpot" in danish).
+The dodo first appeared in a story from '79.

-- "The Way of the Dodo": A mix of "Going the way of the dodo" aka going extinct and "The Way of the Exploding Fist" an old karate game from the 80s.
+- "The Way of the Dodo": A mix of "Going the way of the dodo" aka going extinct and "The Way of the Exploding Fist" an karate game from '85 (and "The Way of the Tiger" from '86).
 I love the idea of a martial arts style based on dodos :D

-- "Enter the Dodo Dojo": A mix of "Enter the dragon" (the Bruce Lee movie) and "Mojo Dojo" (the main villain from "The Power Puff Girls") ... also it just sounds fun :)
+- "Enter the Dodo Dojo": A mix of "Enter the dragon" (the '73 Bruce Lee movie) and "Mojo Dojo" (the main villain from "The Power Puff Girls") ... also it just sounds fun :)
+(I was considered calling the game "Dodo Dojo".)

-- "13 Chambers of Fowl Play": A mix of Wu Tang Clans debut album subtitle "36 chambers" ... and of cause ye ole fowl/foul word play.
+- "13 Chambers of Fowl Play": A mix of Wu Tang Clans debut album subtitle "36 chambers" ... (which comes from the '78 kung-fu movie "The 36'th Chamber of Shaolin")  ... and of cause ye ole fowl/foul word play.

-- Fun side note: in danish we have the exact same word play with "fugl" and "ful" ... they sound the same and they mean bird/fowl and foul.
+- Fun side note: In danish we have the exact same word play with "fugl" and "ful" ... they sound the same and they also mean bird and foul.
+The words most probably comes from some common Germanic language.

 - The death scene: Inspired by the Monty Python foot of death - which was also used in the death scene of the old ZX Spectrum platformer game "Jet Set Willy".

-- "Be Free Bird !": A ref to the song "Free Bird" by the classic rock band "Lynyrd Skynyrd"
+- "Be Free Bird !": A ref to the '74 song "Freebird" by the classic rock band "Lynyrd Skynyrd"

+Yes, I'm that old :)